-Notwithstanding their great potential, biologically inspired AI in general, and braininspired AI in particular, are not immune to criticism.
-As the history of science and technology shows, the usefulness of deriving inspiration from biology cannot be taken for granted (Crick, 1989; "Is the brain a good model for machine intelligence?," 2012), and it is theoretically possible for AI to develop along lines not consistent with brain architecture and functioning.
-Indeed, AI algorithms and techniques are often developed with the aim of solving particular tasks and only later are they compared with the brain (George et al., 2020; Gershman, 2023; Lillicrap, Santoro, Marris, Akerman, & Hinton, 2020).

-Calling for AI to emulate the brain thus risks being too reductive and limiting depending on the goals pursued, as AI may fruitfully follow directions different from biology.
-Taking the brain as the privileged source of inspiration for further development of AI may present problems such as ending up in replicating the brain's limitations and biasing the development of AI.
+Notwithstanding their great potential, biologically inspired AI in general and braininspired AI in particular are not immune to criticism.
+As the history of science and technology shows, the usefulness of deriving inspiration from biology cannot be taken for granted (AA.VV., 2012; Crick 1989), and it is theoretically possible for AI to develop along lines not consistent with brain architecture and functioning.
+Indeed, AI algorithms and techniques are often developed with the aim of solving particular tasks and only later are they compared with the brain (George et al. 2020; Gershman 2023; Lillicrap et al. 2020).
+Calling for AI to emulate the brain thus risks being reductive and limiting depending on the goals pursued, as AI may fruitfully follow directions different from biology.
+Taking the brain as the privileged source of inspiration for further development of AI may present problems such as replicating the brain's limitations and biases in the development of AI.
 Conversely, assuming that AI could inform a better understanding of the brain raises issues as well.
-For instance, some authors note that the relevance of DNNs for neuroscience is limited due to the characteristics of current approaches which lack sufficiently constrained learning rules, regularization principles, or architectural features (Hasson, Nastase, & Goldstein, 2020; B. A. Richards et al., 2019; Saxe et al., 2020).
+Some authors note that the relevance of DNNs for neuroscience is limited due to the characteristics of current approaches which lack sufficiently constrained learning rules, regularization principles, or architectural features (Hasson et al. 2020; Richards et al., 2019; Saxe et al. 2020).
 Current DNN strategies are thus limited in inspiring empirically testable hypotheses for brain research.

-This article reflects upon the question of which conceptual, technical, and ethical issues arise during the development and use of biologically inspired AI, focusing on the specific case of brain-inspired AI.
-The analysis results from the unique combination of different disciplines characterizing the EU-funded Human Brain Project, which has been inspired by an inter- and multi-disciplinary approach.
+This article explores the conceptual, technical, and ethical issues arising during the development and use of biologically inspired AI with a focus on brain-inspired AI.
+The analysis results from the unique collaborative work of researchers from different disciplines in the EU-funded Human Brain Project.
 The research question underlying the ethical analysis is: is there anything ethically unique about brain-inspired AI?
 The paper starts with a discussion about biologically inspired and brain-inspired AI.
 Next, it introduces a method for the analysis of the practical ethical issues arising from AI in general and brain-inspired AI in particular.
 This is followed by an illustration of the method through two case studies (natural language processing and continual learning/context understanding).
 The article closes with an analysis of the fundamental ethical issues arising from brain-inspired AI, with two main foci: concepts and goals.